-Stated simply, accounting is hot these days.
-The Bureau of Labor Statistics (BLS) projects a 11% rate of growth in the ten years between 2014 and 2024.
-The sector is projected to add roughly 142,400 new jobs in that space of time.
+Stated simply, people with accounting degrees and certifications are in high demand.
+The Bureau of Labor Statistics (BLS) projects a 10% rate of growth in the ten years between 2016 and 2026, which is faster than average.
+The sector is projected to add roughly 139,900 new jobs in that span of time.
 In a field that is becoming increasingly complex and global in nature, there is a high premium on accounting professionals who are good at what they do.
 This means that companies are willing to compensate you for your value.

-In addition to working as a CPA, your accounting degree can be the key to a wide array of Careers in Business and Finance.
-Here are a few of the top careers in your field:
+In addition to working as a CPA, your accounting degree can be the key to a wide array of Business and Finance Careers.
+Perhaps you’re asking, "What can I do with an accounting degree?"
+Read on to check out a few of the top careers in your field: